kmilanez/text-diff/README.md

 Text Diff
 ===================
-Tool to decode base64 text (regular text, xml, json, et cetera)
+Tool that analyze differences between two base64 encoded payloads (json, xml, plain text, etc)

 # About the architecture
 The app was built using a distributed approach in a microservice architecture.
 Each service is responsible for a single capabilite and interfaces with each other whe needed.
 I choose this approach to demonstrate my knowledge on the subject.